 Orchid crown rot treatment is, thankfully, very easy and usually effective.
 Simply buy a bottle of full-strength hydrogen peroxide and pour a small amount onto the crown of the plant where the rot is.
 It should bubble up and fizz.

-Repeat this every 2-3 days until you no longer see the bubbling.
+Repeat this every two or three days until you no longer see the bubbling.
 Then sprinkle a little cinnamon (from your spice cabinet) onto the offending spot.
 Cinnamon powder works as a natural fungicide.

 How to Prevent Crown Rot in Orchids